Beam-test evaluation of pre-production Low Gain Avalanche Detectors for the ATLAS High Granularity Timing Detector: Conclusions and outlook

 The hit reconstruction efficiency is defined as the ratio of reconstructed tracks producing a signal above threshold in the sensor fiducial region over the total number of reconstructed tracks crossing that region:

 where $Q_{\text{cut}}$ is the minimum collected charge, set to 2~fC.
-The fiducial region is defined as the rectangle centered 60\% area of the DUT\footnote{The central area is evaluated considering -0.81 (-0.87) mm < \textit{x} < 0.81 (0.87) mm and -0.31 (-0.29) mm < \textit{y} < 0.31 (0.29) mm for USTC (IHEP) sensors.}, excluding edge effects, where the sensor response is expected to be uniform.
+The fiducial region is defined as a rectangle covering the central 60\% of the DUT area\footnote{The central area is evaluated considering -0.81 (-0.87) mm < \textit{x} < 0.81 (0.87) mm and -0.31 (-0.29) mm < \textit{y} < 0.31 (0.29) mm for USTC (IHEP) sensors.}, excluding edge effects, where the sensor response is expected to be uniform.
 The hit reconstruction efficiency is calculated only for events with exactly one reconstructed track to discard possible pile-up events.
 The efficiency study has been performed only using data collected at CERN.

 For unirradiated sensors ($\phi = 0 \times 10^{15}~n_{\text{eq}}/\text{cm}^2$) and sensors with intermediate irradiation level ($\phi = 0.8 - 1.5 \times 10^{15}~n_{\text{eq}}/\text{cm}^2$), the hit reconstruction efficiency remains above 99\% across the entire tested bias voltage range.
 Figure~\ref{fig:efficiency} presents the efficiency as a function of bias voltage for the most irradiated sensors ( $\phi = 2.5 \times 10^{15}~n_{\text{eq}}/\text{cm}^2$).
 The results demonstrate that all sensor designs achieve the minimum required efficiency of 95\% for HGTD operation in the end of life scenario, though at different bias voltages.